 Nathaniel Mellors is graduated from the Royal College of Art in London in 2001.
 His work has notably been shown at the Hammer Museum in Los Angeles and at the Art: Concept Gallery, Paris (2014); at the 57th Venice Biennale with Erkka Nissinen for the Finnish Pavilion (2017); at the New Museum in New York (2018); at The Box, Los Angeles and at Matt’s Gallery in London (2019).

-Image : Nathaniel Mellors, Neanderthal Container (screenshot), 2014
+Image of the banner: Nathaniel Mellors, Neanderthal Container (screenshot), 2014